influxdata/influxdb/CONTRIBUTING.md

 Contributing to the source code
 ---------------

-InfluxDB follows standard Go project structure.
-This means that all your Go development is done in `$GOPATH/src`.
-GOPATH can be any directory under which InfluxDB and all its dependencies will be cloned.
-For full details on the project structure, follow along below.
+InfluxDB requres Go 1.12 or later and uses Go modules.

-You should also read our [coding guide](https://github.com/influxdata/influxdb/blob/master/CODING_GUIDELINES.md), to understand better how to write code for InfluxDB.
+You should read our [coding guide](https://github.com/influxdata/influxdb/blob/master/CODING_GUIDELINES.md), to understand better how to write code for InfluxDB.

 Submitting a pull request
 ------------